DUNE/dunedb/docs/api.md

 Required permissions: "forms:edit"

 This creates a new form, or updates an existing one.
-The `collection` parameter must be one of `componentForm`, `testForms`, or `jobForms`.
+The `collection` parameter must be one of `componentForms`, `testForms`, or `jobForms`.
 The `test_id` parameter identifies the form.

 The record should exist as follows:
 ```